Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Study of variability, species criteria, results of artificial selection on varieties of cultivated plants *.

 Topic 1.6.
-Biologically consequences of adaptation.
-Macroevolution (3 h)
+Biological consequences of adaptation.
+Macroevolution (3 hours)

 The main directions of the evolutionary process.
 Biological progress and biological regression (A. N. Severtsov).
 Ways to achieve biological progress.
-The main patterns of evolution: divergence, convergence, parallelism.
-Evolution rules for groups of organisms.
-Evolution results: diversity of species, organic expediency, gradual complication of the organization.
+Basic laws of evolution: divergence, convergence, parallelism.
+Rules for the evolution of groups of organisms.
+The results of evolution: diversity of species, organic expediency, gradual complication of organization.

 Demonstration

-Examples of homologous and analogous organs, their structure and origin in ontogeny.
-Schemes of the correlation of the paths of progressive biological evolution.
+Examples of homologous and similar organs, their structure and origin in ontogenesis.
+Schemes of the relationship between the paths of progressive biological evolution.
 Materials characterizing representatives of animals and plants included in the Red Book and under state protection.

 Topic 1.7.
-The emergence of life on Earth (2 h)
+The emergence of life on Earth (2 hours)

 The organic world as a result of evolution.
 The emergence and development of life on Earth.
-Chemical, prebiological (the theory of Academician A.I.
+Chemical, prebiological (theory of Academician A.I.
 Oparin), biological and social stages of the development of living matter.
-Phylogenetic relationships in wildlife; natural classification of living organisms.
+Phylogenetic connections in living nature; natural classification of living organisms.

 Demonstration

-Schemes of the emergence of unicellular eukaryotes, multicellular organisms, the development of the kingdoms of plants and animals.
+Schemes of the emergence of unicellular eukaryotes, multicellular organisms, and the development of the plant and animal kingdoms.

 Topic 1.8.
 Development of life on Earth (3 hours)

-Development of life on Earth in the Archean and Proterozoic eras.
+The development of life on Earth in the Archean and Proterozoic eras.
 The first traces of life on Earth.
-The emergence of all modern types of invertebrates.
+The appearance of all modern types of invertebrate animals.
 The first chordates.
 Development of aquatic plants.
-Development of life on Earth in the Paleozoic era.
-The emergence and evolution of land plants.
+The development of life on Earth in the Paleozoic era.
+The appearance and evolution of land plants.
 Ferns, seed ferns, gymnosperms.
 The emergence of vertebrates: fish, amphibians, reptiles.
 The development of life on Earth in the Mesozoic and Cenozoic eras.
-The emergence and spread of angiosperms.
+The appearance and distribution of angiosperms.
 The emergence of birds and mammals.
 The emergence and development of primates.
 Human Origins.
-The place of man in wildlife.
-The systematic position of the species Homo sapiens in the system of the animal world.
-Signs and properties of man, allowing him to be attributed to various systematic groups of the animal kingdom.
-Stages of human evolution: the most ancient man, the ancient man, the first modern people.
-Human properties as a biological species.
-Population structure of the species Homo sapiens; human races; race formation; unity of origin of races.
+The place of man in living nature.
+Systematic position of the species Homo sapiens in the animal world.
+Signs and properties of a person that allow him to be classified into various systematic groups of the animal kingdom.
+Stages of human evolution: early man, ancient man, first modern people.
+Properties of man as a biological species.
+Population structure of the species Homo sapiens; human races; racialization; unity of origin of races.
 The anti-scientific essence of racism.

 Demonstration

-Reproductions of paintings by Z. Burian, reflecting the fauna and flora of different eras and periods.
-Development schemes for the kingdoms of living nature.
-Fossils, plant prints in ancient rocks.
+Reproductions of paintings by Z. Burian, reflecting the fauna and flora of various eras and periods.
+Schemes for the development of the kingdoms of living nature.
+Fossils, imprints of plants in ancient rocks.
 Models of human and vertebrate skeletons.

 Section 2.
-Structural organization of living organisms (10 h)
+Structural organization of living organisms (10 hours)

 Elemental composition of the cell.
-The prevalence of elements, their contribution to the formation of living matter and objects of inanimate nature.
-Macronutrients, microelements; their contribution to the formation of inorganic and organic molecules of living matter.
+The prevalence of elements, their contribution to the formation of living matter and inanimate objects.
+Macroelements, microelements; their contribution to the formation of inorganic and organic molecules of living matter.
 Inorganic molecules of living matter.
-Water; her Chemical properties and biological role...
-Salt inorganic acids, their contribution to the maintenance of vital processes and the maintenance of homeostasis.
-The role of cations and anions in the maintenance of vital processes.
+Water; her Chemical properties And biological role.
+Salts inorganic acids, their contribution to ensuring vital processes and maintaining homeostasis.
+The role of cations and anions in supporting vital processes.
 Osmosis and osmotic pressure; osmotic entry of molecules into the cell.
-Organic molecules...
+Organic molecules.
 Biological polymers - proteins; their structural organization.
 Functions of protein molecules.
 Carbohydrates, their structure and biological role.
-Fat - basic structural component cell membranes and energy source.
-DNA - molecules of heredity.
+Fats - main structural component cell membranes and source of energy.
+DNA is the molecules of heredity.
 DNA reduplication, transmission of hereditary information from generation to generation.
 Transfer of hereditary information from the nucleus to the cytoplasm; transcription.
 RNA, its structure and functions.
-Informational, transport, ribosomal RNAs.
+Messenger, transport, ribosomal RNAs.

 Demonstration

 Topic 2.2.
-Metabolism and energy conversion in the cell (3 h)
+Metabolism and energy conversion in the cell (3 hours)

 Prokaryotic cells: shape and size.
-The cytoplasm of a bacterial cell.
+Cytoplasm of a bacterial cell.
 Organization of metabolism in prokaryotes.
-The genetic apparatus of bacteria.
+Genetic apparatus of bacteria.
 Sporulation.
 Reproduction.
-Place and role of prokaryotes in biocenoses.
+The place and role of prokaryotes in biocenoses.
 Eukaryotic cell.
-The cytoplasm of a eukaryotic cell.
-Organelles of the cytoplasm, their structure and function.
+Cytoplasm of a eukaryotic cell.
+Organelles of the cytoplasm, their structure and functions.
 Cytoskeleton.
 Inclusions and their role in cell metabolism.
-The cell nucleus is the control center of the vital activity of the cell.
+The cell nucleus is the control center for the life of the cell.
 Structures cell nucleus: nuclear envelope, chromatin (heterochromatin), nucleolus.
 Features of the structure of a plant cell.
 Cell division.
 Cells in a multicellular organism.
 The concept of differentiation of cells of a multicellular organism.
-Mitotic cycle: interphase, DNA reduplication; mitosis, phases of mitotic division and transformation of chromosomes.
-The biological meaning and significance of mitosis (asexual reproduction, growth, replenishment of cellular losses in physiological and pathological conditions).
+Mitotic cycle: interphase, DNA reduplication; mitosis, phases of mitotic division and chromosome transformation.
+Biological meaning and significance of mitosis (asexual reproduction, growth, replenishment of cellular losses in physiological and pathological conditions).
 Cellular theory of the structure of organisms.

 Demonstration

-Schematic diagrams of the device of light and electron microscope...
-Diagrams illustrating methods of preparative biochemistry and immunology.
+Schematic diagrams of the light and electron microscope.
+Schemes illustrating methods of preparative biochemistry and immunology.
 Cell models.
 Schemes of the structure of organelles of plant and animal cells.
-Micropreparations of cells of plants, animals and unicellular fungi.
-Figures of mitotic division in onion root cells under a microscope and in the diagram.
-Materials telling about the biographies of scientists who have contributed to the development of cell theory.
+Micropreparations of plant, animal and unicellular fungal cells.
+Figures of mitotic division in onion root cells under a microscope and on a diagram.
+Materials telling about the biographies of scientists who contributed to the development of cell theory.

 Study of cells of bacteria, plants and animals on ready-made micropreparations *.

 Section 3.
-Reproduction and individual development of organisms (5 h)
+Reproduction and individual development of organisms (5 hours)

 The essence and forms of reproduction of organisms.
 Asexual reproduction of plants and animals.
-Sexual reproduction of animals and plants; the formation of germ cells, insemination and fertilization.
-The biological significance of sexual reproduction.
+Sexual reproduction of animals and plants; formation of germ cells, insemination and fertilization.
+Biological significance of sexual reproduction.
 Gametogenesis.
-The periods of formation of germ cells: reproduction, growth, maturation (meiosis) and the formation of germ cells.
-Features of spermatogenesis and ovogenesis.
+Periods of formation of germ cells: reproduction, growth, maturation (meiosis) and formation of germ cells.
+Features of spermatogenesis and oogenesis.
 Fertilization.

 Demonstration

 Posters illustrating methods of vegetative propagation fruit trees and vegetable crops.
-Oocyte micropreparations.
-Photos showing the diversity of offspring from one pair of parents.
+Microspecimens of oocytes.
+Photographs reflecting the diversity of offspring from one pair of parents.

 Topic 3.2.
-Individual development of organisms (ontogenesis) (3 h)
+Individual development of organisms (ontogenesis) (3 hours)

-The embryonic period of development.
-Basic laws of crushing; the formation of a single-layer embryo - blastula.
-Gastrulation; regularities of the formation of a two-layer embryo - gastrula.
+Embryonic period of development.
+Basic laws of crushing; formation of a single-layer embryo - blastula.
+Gastrulation; patterns of formation of a two-layer embryo - gastrula.
 Primary organogenesis and further differentiation of tissues, organs and systems.
 Postembryonic period of development.
 Forms of the postembryonic period of development.
 Indirect development; complete and incomplete metamorphosis.
-The biological meaning of development with metamorphosis.
+Biological meaning of development with metamorphosis.
 Direct development.
 Aging.
 General patterns of development.
 Biogenetic law.
 Similarity of embryos and embryonic divergence of characters (K. Baer's law).
-Biogenetic Law (E. Haeckel and K. Müller).
-A. N. Severtsov's works on embryonic variability.
+Biogenetic law (E. Haeckel and K. Muller).
+Works of A. N. Severtsov on embryonic variability.

 Demonstration

-Tables illustrating the process of metamorphosis in invertebrates (coleoptera and lepidoptera insects) and vertebrates (amphibians).
-Tables showing the similarity of the embryos of vertebrates.
+Tables illustrating the process of metamorphosis in invertebrates (Coleoptera and Lepidoptera) and vertebrates (amphibians).
+Tables reflecting the similarities of vertebrate embryos.
 Schemes of transformation of organs and tissues in phylogenesis.

 Section 4.
-Heredity and variability of organisms (20 h)
+Heredity and variability of organisms (20 hours)

 Topic 4.1.
-Regularities of the inheritance of traits (10 h)
+Patterns of inheritance of traits (10 hours)

-G. Mendel's discovery of the regularities of the inheritance of traits.
-Hybridological method for studying heredity.
+G. Mendel's discovery of patterns of inheritance of traits.
+Hybridological method of studying heredity.
 Monohybrid and polyhybrid crossing.
 Mendel's laws.
 Independent and linked inheritance.
 Genetic sex determination.
 Genotype as an integral system.
-The interaction of allelic and non-allelic genes in the definition of traits.
+Interaction of allelic and non-allelic genes in determining traits.

 Demonstration

 Basic forms of variability.
 Genotypic variability.
 Mutations.
-The importance of mutations for agricultural and biotechnological practice.
+The importance of mutations for agricultural practices and biotechnology.
 Combinative variability.
 Evolutionary significance of combinative variability.
 Phenotypic, or modification, variability.
 The role of environmental conditions in the development and manifestation of signs and properties.

 Demonstration